Therkelsen/echoes_of_the_wilderness/README.md

 # Questions / Issues

-For any problems or questions, feel free to use the Issues page or DM me on Discord **@therkelsen**.
+For any problems or questions, feel free to use the Issues/Discussions pages, or DM me on Discord **@therkelsen**.